-has been host to significant athletics and cycling events over the years.
+Multiple community sporting clubs have a base at the Domain.
+The cricket oval dates from 1878 and has been host to significant athletics and cycling events over the years.

 There are many impressive and notable trees of botanical importance growing in the Domain, together with a large number of commemorative trees planted by members of the Ashburton community to mark significant events, milestones and people of note.
 The Gardens contain both formal and informal areas, with a broad range of horticultural and garden interest provided throughout the seasons via floral and leaf colour.
-There is opportunity to further develop the garden plantings and highlight particular areas of interest via interpretative signs, leaflets and digital media. large mature trees create views along planted avenues and paths.
+There is opportunity to further develop the garden plantings and highlight particular areas of interest via interpretative signs, leaflets and digital media.
+The layout of the gardens and Domain creates many vistas - both glimpsed and broad.
+The serpentine shape of the pond sets up a range of different views along and across the water, and the large mature trees create views along planted avenues and paths.
 The broad open sportsfields offer views to the Southern Alps over the trees.